GChristensen/feedxcavator2/README.md

           :link (tag-content :link)
           :summary (tag-content :description)
          })))))
 ```

 ### Private Deployment

 You may [install](http://code.google.com/appengine/docs/java/gettingstarted/uploading.html)
 a private [instance](https://www.dropbox.com/s/94916uykweh6hqe/feedxcavator-2.0.0.zip?dl=1)
-of the application on your GAE account, and only the account owner will be able
+of the application on your GAE account. Оnly the account owner will be able
-to create or manage feeds (but still will be able to share feed links).
+to create or manage feeds (but still be able to share feed links).
 The only
-thing you need to do is to fill in application id in the 'appengine-web.xml' file.
+thing you need to do is to fill-in application id in the 'appengine-web.xml' file.

-### Working on code
+### Working on the code

 To compile the project you need to install [this](https://github.com/GChristensen/appengine-magic) fork of
-appengine-magic into your local leiningen repository (yes appengine-magic still works in 2017).
+appengine-magic into your local leiningen repository (yes, appengine-magic still works in 2017).

 ### License